-There are currently four trading products on offer, all of which are available separately for each of the three trading locations.
-These products are for:349
+There are currently five trading products on offer, all of which are available separately for each of the three trading locations.
+These products are for:

 - balance-of-day (today);

 - day-ahead (tomorrow);

-- daily (two to seven days ahead); and
+- daily (two to seven days ahead);

-- weekly (next four weeks).
+- weekly (next four weeks); and

+- monthly (next three months).

-Since the market has been in operation there has been between five and eight participants per month trading on the Wallumbilla GSH.
-The hub has been responsible for 2.9 PJ of traded gas from market-start until the end of February 2015, which, at a volume weighted average price of \$2.64/GJ, equates to approximately \$7.7 million in trades.
-The 2.9 PJ traded over the 11 months since the GSH began represents approximately 1 per cent of total gas consumption in Queensland during 2014.
-The since the GSH began represents approximately 1 per cent of total gas consumption in Queensland during 2014.
+Since the market has been in operation there have been between five and eight participants per month trading on the Wallumbilla GSH.
+The hub has been responsible for 3 PJ of traded gas from market-start until the end of March 2015, which, at a volume weighted average price of \$2.72/GJ, equates to approximately \$8.29 million in